10% ON ORDER OVER 500$ CODE: WEB-10

 Pirelli Ice Friction

-The Ice Friction is a well-balanced tire combining performance and comfort.
-With its PNCS noise-cancelling system, it remains quiet while maintaining reliable ice grip.
+Ice Friction offers a balanced mix of comfort and performance.
+With its PNCS noise-cancelling technology, it stays quiet while maintaining reliable winter traction.

 Comparative Analysis & Recommendations